oduwsdl/archivenow/README.rst

 Configuring a new archive or removing existing one
 --------------------------------------------------
-Adding a new archive is as simple as adding a handler file in the folder "handlers".
+Additional archives may be added by adding a handler file in the folder "handlers".
 For example, if I want to add a new archive named "My Archive", I would create a file "ma_handler.py" and store it in the folder "handlers".
 The "ma" will be the archive identifier, so to push a web page (e.g., www.cnn.com) to this archive through the Python code, I should write ">>>archivenow.push("www.cnn.com","ma")".
 In the file "ma_handler.py", the name of the class must be "MA_handler".
 This class must have at least one function called "push" which has one argument.
-It might be helpful to see how other "\*_handler.py" organized.
+See the existing `handler files`_ to see how to organized a newly configured archive handler.

 Removing an archive can be done by one of the following options:

 - Removing the archive handler file from the folder "handlers"

-- Rename the archive handler file to other name that does not end with "_handler.py"
+- Renaming the archive handler file to other name that does not end with "_handler.py"

-- Simply, inside the handler file, set the variable "enabled" to "False"
+- Setting the variable "enabled" to "False" inside the handler file

 Notes